nk080/OIBSIP-Landing-Page/README.md

 # Landing Page
-In this landing page I have used html, css, boostrap & javascript.
+In this landing page I have used html, css, bootsrap & javascript.
 Website link - https://nk080.github.io/OIBSIP-Landing-Page/